johnnovak/RML-Amiga/docs/docs/manual/installation.md

 Once the installation has been completed, you can delete the `RML-Amiga-*.zip` packs to reclaim disk space.
-Moving them to a different folder for safekeeping is a better idea, though, if you have the spare space.
+Moving them to a different folder for safekeeping is an even better idea, though.

 You can skip the rest of this section if you're eager to play some Amiga games.
 Onward to the [Getting started](getting-started.md) section!